kristianp335/ScottishPowerLiferay/replit.md

 - ✓ Fixed anchor tag editable types (changed from "text" to "link" for all <a> tags)
 - ✓ Fixed all resource path references to use proper Liferay syntax (${fragmentEntryLinkNamespace}/resources/)
 - ✓ Added resource declarations to all fragment.json files (required for Liferay resource upload)
+- ✓ Removed client extensions from fragment collection (they deploy separately)
 - ✓ Cleaned up deployment package (removed old versions, single `scottish-power-collection.zip` file)
 - ✓ Package ready for import into Liferay DXP/Portal 7.4+

 **Package Contents**:
 - Fragment collection with 9 components (all template and resource errors resolved)
 - 16 image and icon resources with proper references
-- Client extensions for CSS and JavaScript themes
 - Complete deployment documentation

+**Note**: Client extensions (CSS/JS themes) are stored separately in the `client-extensions/` directory and deployed using Liferay's client extension deployment methods.